pingidentity/java10-token-binding-negotiation/README.md

 | 10.0.1 | [1.0.0.v1]
 | 10 | [1.0.0.v1]

-See [java8-token-binding-negotiation] for Token Binding Protocol Negotiation support with Java 8.
+See [java8-token-binding-negotiation] or [java9-token-binding-negotiation] for Token Binding Protocol Negotiation support with Java 8 and Java 9 respectively.

 ### License
 The modified OpenJDK classes are released under the same GPLv2 + Classpath Exception license as the OpenJDK.